Jonathan Roumie: Film and television

 Roumie started in the entertainment industry as production assistant and was the location scout for Spider-Man, National Treasure and I Am Legend.
 He also created music, and his first original song, "Outta Time", was released in Europe for the album Unbreakable, which he co-produced.

-He began seeking acting work and made his first appearance as a voice actor for an MTV series.
+He began seeking acting work and made his first appearance as a voice actor for the MTV series Celebrity Deathmatch.
 He eventually began landing minor roles on television series, including The Good Wife, As the World Turns, and Castle, and moved to Los Angeles to pursue a full-time acting career.

 Roumie met Dallas Jenkins, creator of The Chosen, in 2014 when Jenkins was the media director for a large church in Illinois and cast Roumie for the role of Jesus in a short film about the Two Thieves.
 He played the character of Christ for the first time in a touring multi-media project about the life of St. Faustina called Faustina: Messenger of Divine Mercy and subsequently in 'Once we were Slaves/The Two Thieves'.
 Roumie is also the co-producer, co-director and lead actor of The Last Days: The Passion and Death of Jesus, a live performance about the passion of Christ.

 After eight years in Los Angeles, Roumie was struggling to sustain his acting career and relied on government assistance payments, which eventually ran out.
 He woke up one morning completely broke.
-He recalls that during the crisis, "I didn’t see any way out.
+He recalls that during the crisis, "I didn't see any way out.
 So I literally said: 'God, you take this from me.
-It’s in your hands now.
-I’m not going to worry about it.'
+It's in your hands now.
+I'm not going to worry about it.'
 Then, three months later, The Chosen comes along.
 I thought, OK, I just needed to submit."
 Roumie played Jesus in the pilot episode for The Chosen in 2017 and would become the star of the full series.